Tahj Minniecon

-Tahj James Rodney Minniecon is an Indigenous Australian soccer player who most recently played for Davao Aguilas FC in Philippines Football League in 2018.
+Tahj James Rodney Minniecon (born 13 February 1989) is an Indigenous Australian former soccer player who most recently played for Davao Aguilas FC in Philippines Football League in 2018.

 Early life

 Tahj James Rodney Minniecon grew up in Brisbane and went to Cavendish Road State High School and Carbrook State School.
 He is of Indigenous Australian heritage.
 One of his junior clubs was Loganholme Lightning Football Club.

 Club career

 Queensland Roar

 Minniecon was signed by the Roar from the AIS in 2007.
 On signing a two-year deal he said, "This is my home-town club and ever since the A-League started I always wanted to start my career with Queensland Roar.
 My family and friends are in Brisbane and I can’t wait to get started".

 Gold Coast United

 On 3 January 2009, it was revealed that Minniecon had signed with new A-League franchise Gold Coast United for their inaugural season in the A-League.
 Minniecon was set for a trade with Newcastle Jets striker Chris Payne, however the move fell through when Minniecon suffered a heel injury during a youth league game against Sydney FC.

 Tahj Minniecon in action for Western Sydney Wanderers National Youth League team.